fireundubh/playwithfire/mods/auto-loot/documentation.md

 **Valuables (Uncommon)** | Loot *only* items from the Junk formlist that contain "uncommon" components **Valuables (Rare)** | Loot *only* items from the Junk formlist that contain "rare" components

-<br>In other words, the Components and Valuables filters provide different types of granular control over the kinds of junk items you want to loot, so only one type of Junk filter can be enabled.
+<br>The Junk, Components, and Valuables filters are mutually exclusive.
+If all these filters were enabled, the Junk filter would loot all junk items regardless of your Components and Valuables settings.
+The outcome would be the same as if you had only the Junk filter enabled.

-## Valuables
+### Junk Rarity

 The tiered Valuables filters target Junk that have the following components: